President and CEO:

 Fergus J. Keatinge Ph.D.

 Fergus Keatinge, originally from York, U.K., now honorary Florida Native, holds a Ph.D. in Geography from the University of Florida, specializing in statistical forecasting, resource economics and weather risk.
 Fergus has held numerous positions within the weather/ag field including research with CYMMT – the International Wheat and Maize Foundation and university teaching positions, lecturing in forecasting and extreme weather.
-Fergus currently holds the position of weather commodity analyst @ Marcus Weather, managing data integrity, applied weather risk and new product development.
+Fergus currently holds the position of Head of Data Science and Mapping @ Marcus Weather, managing commodity forecasting, data integrity, applied weather risk and WX product development, including the full stack development of Marcus Weather flagship mapping application – Marcus Weather Mapping

 244 Pennington Avenue